Understanding ROP History

 Today, most high-risk hospitals and neonatology facilities are equipped to screen infants for ROP.
 The development of a standard for assessing the disease according to five stages has helped promote advancements in ROP research.
 Failure to diagnose the disease has become unacceptable under most circumstances.

-We Are Proven Miami ROP Attorneys for Victims
+We Are Proven Florida ROP Lawyers for Victims